lslwong/portfolio/AI & Automation portfolio/README.md

 ### Automation 1: Hourly & Daily Performance Tracker

-**What it does:** On demand or scheduled — pulls the full campaign table for the current day up to the current hour: spend by platform, installs, sign-ups, FTA1D.
+**What it does:** On demand or scheduled — pulls the full campaign table for the current day up to the current hour: spend by platform, installs, sign-ups, and other key user acquisition quality metrics.
 Compares against the same time window last week and yesterday.
-Calculates budget absorption and flags any metric deviating >10% from guardrails or WoW trend.
+Calculates budget absorption and flags any metric deviating markedly from guardrails or WoW trends.

 **Data logic:**
-- Spend: Windsor.ai (platform APIs)
+- Spend: Windsor.ai (to access ad platform APIs)
-- Installs/Sign-ups/FTA1D: Airbridge (higher attribution confidence than platform-reported)
+- Installs/Sign-ups/FTA1D: Airbridge (higher attribution confidence than ads platform native reporting)
 - CPI = Windsor spend / Airbridge installs
-- DoD and WoW comparisons filtered to same-hour window
+- DoD and WoW comparisons filtered to same-hour window, with automated campaign strategy adjustment recommendations that can be referenced by performance marketer

-**Status:** Live.
-Known issue: Meta spend occasionally mismatches platform dashboard (Windsor schema mismatch — in debug). *[GitHub link — to add]*
+**Status:** Live. *[GitHub link — to add]*

 ---

 ### Automation 2: Creative Asset Performance Analysis

-**What it does:** Weekly pull of all active ad assets across Meta and Google — headline, copy, creative type, CTR, CPI, cost — benchmarked against the median for each asset type.
-Flags underperformers and surfaces top performers for replication brief.
+**What it does:** Weekly pull of all active ad assets across Meta and Google — headline, copy, creative type, CTR, CPI, cost.
+Performance is benchmarked against the median for each asset type.
+Flags underperformers and surfaces top performers for replication briefs.

-**Why this matters:** At scale (30+ active creatives across 3 platforms), manual asset review takes a full afternoon per week.
+**Why this matters:** At scale (30+ active creatives across 3 platforms refreshed biweekly), manual asset review takes a full afternoon per week.
 This reduces it to a 15-minute review of flagged items.

-**Status:** Live for Meta and Google.
-Google headline extraction limited by API — workaround in testing. *[GitHub link — to add]*
+**Status:** Live for Meta and Google. *[GitHub link — to add]*

----

-### Automation 3: AI-Assisted Copywriting Generation *(In Development)*

-Feed Claude brand guidelines + top-performing copy examples + guardrails → generate a batch of alternative copy variants → output as CSV for direct upload to platform ad managers.

----

-### Automation 4: Repetitive Creative Asset Processing *(Aspirational)*

-AI image models to batch-process repetitive creative tasks — removing QR codes, replacing logos, resizing across aspect ratios.
-Currently evaluating GPT image editing vs. Canva batch processing.

 ---